Course Code: GES517

 Tracy Berry has been a senior graphic designer/programmer, instructor, and consultant since 1993 and has developed hundreds of logos, marketing materials, websites, and multimedia solutions for customers worldwide.
 She has helped many organizations optimize and streamline data solutions.
 She teaches both onsite and online courses and has her CTT (Certified Technical Trainer) certification.
 Tracy specializes in teaching graphics, desktop publishing, web design, and reporting/productivity applications, as well as creating online courses.

-There are no prerequisites for this course; however, students should be familiar with personal computers and have an interest in technology and web design.
+Students should be familiar with personal computers and have an interest in technology and web design.

 Adobe software titles are available as: